rabuhassan/LSE_DA301_Assignment_Turtle_Games/README.md

   * Loyalty Points and Spending Score = r-sqrd is 0.452

 ## 2. How groups within the customer base can be used to target specific market segments?
+Based on the Elbow and Silhoutte Methods, it was clear that 5 clusters are best for the dataset considered.
+That was also visually confirmed early on by using a scatterplot of the salary and spending_score data.
+The plot was already showing more or less 5 clear clusters.

+Nonetheless, for good measure, 3 different cluster (k-values) were evaluated; 4, 5, and 6 clusters.
+Further, the all cluster values were evaluated, fitted, and ploted.
+This, further confirmed that 5 clusters is best for the dataset.

+The 5 clusters consist of the following numbers:
+* 0    356
+* 1    774
+* 2    330
+* 3    269
+* 4    271

+Clearly, cluster 1 is the largers with almost double any other cluster.
+Salaries within this cluster raged from 30k to 55k, while the spending score ranges from 40 to 60.